| CHAPTER H9 MARTIN LUTHER AND THE PROTESTANT REFORMATION |

 denomination was started that used his name.
 His writings have let us know

-because Luther’s doctrines were so pure, Satan personally declared war on this
+Presumably because Luther’s doctrines were so pure, Satan personally declared

 Modern morality-worshipping Christians